SirinaHaaland/STG0006948/README.md

 Contribution

 Mind Map and its associated preprocessing and topic modeling scripts are open source, hosted on GitHub at this repository.
-We encourage the community to contribute to the project by extending its capabilities or adapting its methodologies to new collections of spoken data.
+We encourage the community to contribute to the Web application by extending its capabilities or adapting its methodologies to new collections of spoken data.

 Contact